 - All clinics are cleaned regularly and high traffic areas are cleaned throughout the day.
 Exam rooms are sanitized between patients.

-- Providers are standing up to six feet away from the patient when physical contact is not necessary.
+- Providers are standing up to six feet away from patients when physical contact is not necessary.

 - Most providers are now offering telemedicine appointments, when possible.

-- Staff that are able to work from home have been asked to do so.
+- Staff members that are able to work from home have been asked to do so.